Formal Charge Calculator with steps

 A formal charge calculator is an online tool to predict the formal charge on an individual atom.
 A formal charge is a charge assigned to an atom in a molecule.
 It is a hypothetical charge, not representing the actual charge on the atom.
 A formal charge concept is very helpful in determining whether the structure is stable or not.

-- Lesser the formal charge(near zero) is preferable for a stable structure.
+A lesser formal charge(near zero) is preferable for a stable structure.

 How to use a Formal charge calculator?